jingweio/DSF/README.md

 ## Datasets
-We use the following 10 benchmark datasets in our experiments. **Chameleon** and **Squirrel** are two wikipedia networks where web pages are connected by mutual links.
+We use the following 11 benchmark datasets in our experiments.
+**Chameleon** and **Squirrel** are two wikipedia networks where web pages are connected by mutual links.
 Each web page has some keywords as features and is classified into five categories.
 **Wisconsin**, **Cornell**, and **Texas** are three webpage datasets collected by Carnegie Mellon University, where nodes are web pages classified into five classes, and edges correspond to hyperlinks.
-The bag-of-word representations of web pages are taken as node features. **Twtich-DE** is a social network where nodes, edges, and labels respectively represent twitch users, mutual friendship, and whether a streamer uses explicit language or not.
-Node features encode users’ information in streaming habits, game preference, and location. **Cora** and **Citeseer** are three widely used citation networks with strong homophily, where nodes are scientific papers, edges denote undirected citations, and each node is assigned with one topic as well as bag-of-word features. **Computers** and **Photo** are two Amazon co-purchase graphs.
+The bag-of-word representations of web pages are taken as node features.
+**Twtich-DE** is a social network where nodes, edges, and labels respectively represent twitch users, mutual friendship, and whether a streamer uses explicit language or not.
+Node features encode users’ information in streaming habits, game preference, and location.
+**Cora**, **Citeseer**, and **Pubmed** are three widely used citation networks with strong homophily, where nodes are scientific papers, edges denote undirected citations, and each node is assigned with one topic as well as bag-of-word features.
+**Computers** and **Photo** are two Amazon co-purchase graphs.
 Nodes are goods connected by an edge if they are frequently bought together.
 The product reviews are encoded into the bag-of-words to be node features, and the product category corresponds to the class label.

 ## Requirements